emanchado/MemeSmileys/README.markdown

 is always availabe at the
 [Opera extensions website](https://addons.opera.com/addons/extensions/).

+I basically thought
-It's basically an independent implementation of the same idea as [Troll-emoticons for Facebook & Twitter](https://chrome.google.com/webstore/detail/hndllphbhpadfpoikpaofkkkpkpnmjik), a Google Chrome extension.
+[Troll-emoticons for Facebook & Twitter](https://chrome.google.com/webstore/detail/hndllphbhpadfpoikpaofkkkpkpnmjik),
+a Google Chrome extension, was funny, and implemented an Opera extension inspired by it.